 If you use it, and are shopping for something, and decide to buy ANYTHING, I get a little financial thank you from Amazon.
 It costs you nothing and it won't earn me boatloads of cash, but every little bit helps and I do appreciate it.

 Some of the other posts on this site have other affiliate links to other sellers like ebay, Adorama, and DPS.
 It works the same way.
-If you use any one of them it costs you nothing, but it helps me pay for this website.
+If you use any one of them it costs you nothing, but it helps me.

 Shoot.
 Shoot.
 Shoot.
 Like any other profession or hobby, the more you participate, then the more you will learn.
 You can only get so much benefit from reading my rantings and the tips on photography from other sources.
 The single best way to improve is to practice, but that doesn't mean it has to be boring.